ch3702/LLM-demand-simulator/README.md

-# LLM Demand Simulation Code
+# LLM-Powered Virtual Population for Demand Simulation and Pricing

 This repository contains the code for the paper: